History of Cameroon: Northern Cameroon

 The earliest known civilization to have left clear traces of their presence in the territory of modern Cameroon is known as the Sao civilisation.
-Known for their elaborate terracotta and broze artwork and round, walled settlements in the Lake Chad Basin, little else is known with any certainty due to the lack of historical records.
+Known for their elaborate terracotta and bronze artwork and round, walled settlements in the Lake Chad Basin, little else is known with any certainty due to the lack of historical records.
 The culture possibly arose as early as the fourth century BC but certainly, by the end of the first millennium BC, their presence was well established around Lake Chad and near the Chari River.
 The city-states of the Sao reached their apex sometime between the ninth and fifteenth centuries AD.
-The Sao were displaced or assimilated by the 16th century.
+The Sao were displaced or assimilated by the sixteenth century.

 After the Muslim conquest of North Africa in 709, Islam's influence began to spread south with the growth of trans-Saharan trade, including in what is now northern Cameroon.
-The Kanem-Bornu Empire Empire began in what is now Chad and likely came into conflict with the Sao.
-The Kanem Empire began in Chad in the 8th century and gradually extended its influence northward into Libya and southward into Nigeria and Cameroon.
+The Kanem-Bornu Empire began in what is now Chad and likely came into conflict with the Sao.
+The Kanem Empire began in Chad in the eighth century and gradually extended its influence northward into Libya and southward into Nigeria and Cameroon.
 Slaves from raids in the south were their principal trade good along with mined salt.
-The Empire was Muslim from at least the 11th century and reached its first peak in the 13th, controlling most of what is now Chad and smaller regions in surrounding countries.
+The Empire was Muslim from at least the eleventh century and reached its first peak in the 13th, controlling most of what is now Chad and smaller regions in surrounding countries.
 After a period of internal instability, the center of power shifted to Bornu with its capital at Ngazargamu, in what is now northwestern Nigeria, and territory was gradually reconquered and new territory in present-day Niger also conquered.
-The Empire began to decline in the 17th century though it continued to control much of northern Cameroon.
+The Empire began to decline in the seventeenth century though it continued to control much of northern Cameroon.

-From 1804-1808 the Fulani War saw the Bornu pushed north out of Cameroon and the Sokoto Caliphate took control of the region, as well as most of northern Nigeria and large swathes of Niger and Mali.
+From 1804 to 1808 the Fulani War saw the Bornu pushed north out of Cameroon and the Sokoto Caliphate took control of the region, as well as most of northern Nigeria and large swathes of Niger and Mali.
 A feudal empire with local rulers pledging allegiance and paying tributes to the Caliph, northern Cameroon was likely part of the Adamawa Emirate within the Caliphate.
 This structure proved susceptible to exploitation by colonial powers beginning in the 1870s, who sought to undermine local rulers' ties to the Caliphate.